-A particularly interesting application of our results is to the so-called gambling problems, such as that studied in~\cite{Manzano_thermodynamics_2021}.
+A particularly interesting application of our results is to so-called gambling problems, such as that studied in~\cite{Manzano_thermodynamics_2021}.
 This involves an agent which uses information about the system's state to devise stopping strategies aimed at maximizing a certain goal, which can be relevant in the context of thermodynamics.
-For instance, in the qubit examples studied above, $N(t)$ is related to the heat exchanged with the bath (in the case of quantum jumps) or to the work performed by a Rabi drive (in the case of quantum diffusion).
+For instance, depending on the model $N(t)$ can be related to the heat exchanged with the bath, or the work performed by an external drive.
 An agent with access to either of these quantities could then devise a strategy such as ``stop the process whenever a certain amount of work has been extracted.''
-This has interesting thermodynamic implications, as it puts in the foreground the role of information in thermodynamic processes and it could also have practical consequences.
-For example, one might use these ideas in systems with multiple qubits to devise stopping strategies aimed at producing specific entangled states.
-This would allow to stochastically prepare quantum states, aided by the continuous measurement.
+This has interesting thermodynamic implications, as it puts in the foreground the role of information in thermodynamic processes.
+It may also have practical consequences.
+For example, one can use these ideas to devise optimal cooling protocols, or for quantum state engineering.

-\acknowledgements The authors thank Mark Mitchision for the helpful recommendations.
+\emph{Acknowledgements--} The authors thank Mark Mitchision for the helpful discussions.
 MJK acknowledges the financial support from a Marie Sk\l odowska-Curie Fellowship (Grant No. 101065974).
 SC acknowledges support from the Science Foundation Ireland Starting Investigator Research Grant “SpeedDemon” No. 18/SIRG/5508, the John Templeton Foundation Grant ID 62422, and the Alexander von Humboldt Foundation.